CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Data/cc1_data_overview.md

 A panel of hearing-aided listeners will be recruited for evaluation.
 They will be experienced bilateral hearing-aid users: they use two hearing aids but the hearing loss may be asymmetrical.
 The average pure tone air-conduction hearing loss will be between 25 and about 60 dB in the better ear.

 The quantification of the listeners’ hearing is done with left and right pure tone air-conduction audiograms.
 These measure the threshold at which people can hear a pure-tone sound.
-For more information about audiograms please visit our education page on [Audiograms](/docs/education/Hearing_impairment/edu_audiograms).
+For more information about audiograms please visit our section on [Audiograms](/docs/learning_resources/Hearing_impairment/edu_measuring_HI#audiograms).

 <!--